rishighan/rishighan.com/README.md

 ## rishighan.com

-This is a basic boilerplate built on:
+This is the code for rishighan.com's frontend

 + react 16.10.2
 + redux 6.0.0